 A happy working and personal life is, as we know, all about balance.
 So I like to think of myself as having a ‘well-being bank account’.
 Keep it well in the black and you’re more able to handle one of life’s ‘withdrawals’ any time – big or small.
-The question is, how do you keep making ‘deposits’, even during the tricky times?

 Rather than neglecting yourself in an effort to keep up with your commitments, make an investment in the most valuable thing of all – yourself.
 If not, you could find that the next withdrawal you make – even a small one such as a difference of opinion with a colleague – may tip you over the edge.